 - Severability clause: This ensures that if one part of a contract is ruled unenforceable — such as an overly broad noncompete — the rest of the agreement still stands.

 Always involve qualified legal counsel when drafting or reviewing contracts.
-Have your standard terms vetted before you use them, and have an attorney look over agreements from suppliers, lenders or partners before you sign.
-This is especially important for financing contracts, which often include complex terms that can impact your business long-term.
+Have your standard terms vetted before you use them, and have an attorney review agreements from suppliers, lenders or partners before you sign.
+This is especially important for financing contracts, which often include complex terms that can affect your business long-term.

 Business operations are shaped by thousands of federal, state and local rules.
 Knowing the major legal concepts can help you stay compliant and avoid expensive setbacks.

 - Antitrust laws: These rules prohibit anticompetitive practices such as price-fixing, market allocation and monopolistic behavior.
 The Sherman Act, Clayton Act and Federal Trade Commission Act form the backbone of U.S. antitrust regulation.
-Violations can lead to civil penalties and even criminal prosecution, with fines of up to $100 million for corporations.
+Violations are severe; the Sherman Act allows for corporate fines of up to $100 million, while individuals can face fines of up to $1 million and up to 10 years in prison.

 - Class-action lawsuits: Class actions allow groups of people with similar claims to sue together.
 They’re common in product liability cases, consumer fraud disputes and employment matters.
 Businesses can reduce their exposure by maintaining proper insurance and strong risk-management practices.

-- Environmental laws: Businesses must follow key regulations like the Clean Air Act, Clean Water Act and RCRA.
-Penalties vary widely depending on the issue.
-Under RCRA’s hazardous-waste rules, fines can run as high as $93,058 per day, per violation, while some corrective-action or imminent-endangerment orders carry lower caps, such as $18,139 per day.
+- Environmental laws: Businesses must follow key regulations like the Clean Air Act, Clean Water Act and Resource Conservation and Recovery Act (RCRA).
+Penalties vary widely depending on the issue and the specific provision.
+Under the EPA’s most recent civil monetary penalty inflation adjustments (40 CFR § 19.4), Clean Water Act civil penalties can reach $68,445 per day per violation, while certain RCRA hazardous waste violations can reach $93,058 per day.
 Make sure you have the right permits in place and keep your compliance practices up to date to avoid costly enforcement actions.

 - Export regulations: Exporting products comes with its own set of licensing, reporting and compliance rules.
-U.S. sanctions programs make things even more complex, and the penalties for getting it wrong can be significant.
+U.S. sanctions programs add another layer of complexity, and the penalties for getting it wrong can be significant.

-- Health and safety laws: To help prevent workplace accidents, OSHA requires employers to maintain safe workplaces and can issue fines of over $165,000 per willful violation.
+- Health and safety laws: To help prevent workplace accidents, OSHA requires employers to maintain safe workplaces and can issue fines of $165,514 per willful or repeated violation.
 Regular safety audits, required employee training and accurate injury-and-illness records are essential.
 Some states run their own OSHA-approved plans with additional rules.

-- Insurance laws: Employers must carry workers’ compensation, unemployment insurance and, in some states, disability insurance.
+- Insurance laws: Employers typically must carry workers’ compensation and unemployment insurance and, in a handful of states, disability insurance.
 Additional coverage — such as professional liability or commercial auto insurance — may also be required depending on your industry and location.

 - Permits and licenses: Operating without the right permits or licenses can lead to immediate shutdowns and hefty fines.
 Requirements vary by industry, business structure and jurisdiction.
 For example, construction firms need specific state and local construction licenses before taking on projects.